Upcoming Meeting

 Dear colleagues,

+SFVMA will be continuing in-person meetings at McCormick and Kuleto’s in San Francisco’s historic Ghirardelli Square.
 Our quarterly meetings are a great way to meet other veterinarians, commiserate, celebrate our wins, and support each other while getting in some CE, and a delicious meal.
 They are also a good way to bring your ideas and thoughts to board members to take onto the CVMA.
 Whether you are a potential new member or renewing your membership, please take a moment to update your contact information (especially the email address to which the newsletter should be directed) by completing a membership application.
 The membership form may be submitted electronically on our website:

-Dues are $300 per year (for 4 quarterly in-person meetings) per member for 2024.
+Dues are $300 per year (for 4 quarterly in-person meetings) per member for 2025.
 Dues payments may be made with either check (PO Box 320365, SF, CA 94132) or by PayPal through the invoice forms available on the website.
 If payment is made for more than one application, please clearly indicate which individuals are included in the payment (this option is also available online, or a list of individuals to be covered may be emailed to the treasurer).
-Each member should complete an application regardless of payment method so that their contact information is updated.
+Each new or returning member should complete an application regardless of payment method so that their contact information is updated.

-Payment is due by April 15, 2024.
+Payment is due by April 15, 2025.
 After this date, payments will be on a “per meeting” basis at $125 per person.

 Please also note that we’ve updated our “Payment for Hospitals & Organizations” form.
-While payment may still be submitted for up to 10 members at a time — each member must also fill out individual application (or renewal) forms with their respective details.
+While payment may still be submitted for up to 10 members at a time — each member must also fill out individual application forms with their respective details.

-We hope you will join us in 2024!
+We hope you will join us in 2025!

 Warm regards,